IcyJone/Movie-Recommendation-Model/README.md

   [The Movies Dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset?select=ratings_small.csv)

+These datasets provide essential movie data such as titles, overviews, cast, crew, genres, and user ratings.
+Both datasets are used in this project to build the recommendation system

 # Features
   Content-Based Filtering: Recommends movies based on metadata such as overviews, cast, crew, genres, and keywords.